anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 #### 3.2.5.1.
 Tungsten Fabric (SDN Controller)
-Tungsten Fabric, an open source SDN in Linux Foundation Networking (https://tungsten.io/), offers neutron networking through ML2 based pugin, additionally it supports advanced networking features beyond basic neutron networking via monolithic plugin.
+Tungsten Fabric, an open source SDN in Linux Foundation Networking (https://tungsten.io/), offers neutron networking through ML2 based plugin, additionally it supports advanced networking features beyond basic neutron networking via monolithic plugin.
 It also supports the same advanced networking features via CNI plugin in Kubernetes.
 Hence, it works as a multi-stack SDN to support VMs, containers, and baremetal workloads.
 It provides separation of control plane functions and data plane functions with its two components:

 - Tungsten Fabric Controller– a set of software services that maintains a model of networks and network policies, typically running on several servers for high availability
 - Tungsten Fabric vRouter– installed in each host that runs workloads (virtual machines or containers), the vRouter performs packet forwarding and enforces network and security policies

-It is based on proven, standards-based networking technologies that today support the wide-area networks of the world’s major service providers, but repurposed to work with virtualized workloads and cloud automation in data centers that can range from large scale enterprise data centers to much smaller telco DC ( aka POPs) .
+It is based on proven, standards-based networking technologies that today support the wide-area networks of the world’s major service providers, but repurposed to work with virtualized workloads and cloud automation in data centers that can range from large scale enterprise data centers to much smaller telco DC (aka POPs) .
 It provides many enhanced features over the native networking implementations of orchestrators, including:
 - Highly scalable, multi-tenant networking
 - Multi-tenant IP address management
 - DHCP, ARP proxies to avoid flooding into networks